If you’re reading this, you’ve probably got more than a passing interest in tickling the ivories.

 Your next lesson should be to learn the various notes placed on and in the lines and spaces you’ve just learned and how they relate to each other.

 There’s no need to go it alone.
 Speed up your progress and have fun with our piano lessons.
-Check out the great range of options we have by clicking here.
+Check out the great range of options we have by taking piano lessons at Merriam Music.